zestai/zrp/model_report.rst

 Bayseian and linear models were ruled out as the variables (income, education attainment) are not independent, and the decision surface is not linear.
 Random forest was also ruled out due to the better performance from XGBoost that is by now well-known.

 XGBoost is a tree model based on a boosting algorithm.
 It reduces variance and also reduces bias.
-XGBoost reduces variance because it uses multiple models, by bagging like a Random Forest, but simultaneously reduces bias by training the subsequent model based on the errors by previous models.
-Since XGBoost sequentially learns from the previous models, it often outperforms Random Forest.
-The model also has the benefits of Random Forest, which is randomizing the sample to reduce variance.
+XGBoost reduces variance because it uses multiple models trained on random subsets of the data and employs bagging (or averaging) like a Random Forest.
+XGBoost simultaneously reduces bias by training trees sequentially using a technique known as boosting, where each subsequent model is trained based on additional observations and the errors made by by previous models.
+Since XGBoost sequentially learns using the errors from previous iterations, it often outperforms Random Forest.

 The biggest concern associated with XGBoost models is overfitting.
-Therefore, it is important to tune the hyperparameters to make sure the model is not overfitted to the Training Dataset and that it exhibits similar performance on both the Training and OOT Datasets.
+Therefore, it is important to tune the hyperparameters to make sure the model does not overfit to the training dataset and that it exhibits similar performance on both the training and hold out datasets.

-While tree-based models excel on tabular data like we have here, Neural Networks can handle even more complex problems, yet neural networks come with addiitional complexity.
-Due to the tabular nature of the data, and keepiing things simple, we selected XGBoost for the ZRP.
+While tree-based models excel on tabular data like we have here, Neural Networks can handle even more complex prediction problems.
+Yet neural networks come with addiitional complexity.
+Due to the tabular nature of the data, and in an attempt to keep  things simple, we selected XGBoost for the ZRP.
 A neural network algorithm would be more appropriate if we were considering pictures of people in addition to tabular attributes.

 Feature engineering
 ____________________
-The feature engineering pipeline takes name and ACS features as input to prepare data for model build or race predictions (also refered to as race proxies).
+The feature engineering pipeline takes name and ACS features as input to prepare data for model build or to make race predictions (also refered to as race proxies).
 First, the data is reduced to required modeling features using 'Drop Features'.
 Next compound last names are handled by splitting compound last names across n rows.
 Let's take a look at an example if person is named Farrah Adeel Len-Doe, the input to 'Compound Name FE' will be one dedicated record, as seen below:

 +----------+------------+-------------+-----------+--------------+----------------+----------+--------+----------+